 Countering Fast Food's Health Effects

-Fast food is a driving force behind the epidemic of diet-related health conditions, setting our kids up for a lifetime of health problems.
+Fast food is a driving force behind the global epidemic of diet-related diseases, setting our kids up for a lifetime of health problems.
 Nearly one in three children born in the year 2000 will develop Type 2 diabetes in their lifetime because of diet.
 And this number rises significantly for children in communities of color.

 - Cardiovascular disease

 A growing body of scientific evidence shows reducing junk-food marketing to kids could reduce the rates of diet-related conditions such as childhood diabetes, sparing the health of millions of children.

 To that end, The American Academy of Pediatrics recommended a national policy prohibiting junk-food marketing to kids.
 And, high profile organizations like the World Health Organization have recognized the links between fast-food marketing and our children’s failing health, recommending governments implement tighter regulations on fast-food advertising to kids.